TESSEorg/ttg/README.md

         assert(n > 0);
         ttg::trace("in fib: n=", n, " F_n=", f_n.F[0]);

-        co_await ttg::device::select(f_n.b);
+        // select a device and make b available co_await ttg::device::select(f_n.b);

-        next_value(f_n.b.current_device_ptr());
+        // compute the next value on the device (see below) next_value(f_n.b.current_device_ptr());

         // wait for the task to complete and the values to be brought back to the host